mrklingon/Project-Nyota/README.md

 When running the programs, you can set the variable REPL to "True" or "False" to direct the output.
 If REPL=True, all output is sent to the REPL.
 If it is False, output is directed as if typed using the HID interface.
 There is a delay when that is the case, to give you time to switch to an open editor window to receive the output.

+**Note:**

+Copy all these files to the neotrinkey: langtutor.py, langtest.py, wise.py, prt.py, langs, klingon, vulcan, mandoa, swahili.
+Then copy langtutor.py or langtest.py to code.py to run.

 **Language sources:**